bookworm6/GodsOfPixels/README.md

 # GodsOfPixels
 The project has not yet been determined.
-I will update this read me to reflect our decisions
+I will update this read me to reflect our decisions.